Market

 The Company’s Board of Directors is responsible for the matters stated in Section 134(5) of the Companies

-view of the financial position, financial performance including other comprehensive income, cash flows and
+of the financial position, financial performance including other comprehensive income, cash flows and changes

-including the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the
+the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies

-Companies (Accounts) Rules, 2014.
-This responsibility also includes maintenance of adequate accounting
+(Accounts) Rules, 2014.
+This responsibility also includes maintenance of adequate accounting records in

-records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for
+accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing

-preventing and detecting frauds and other irregularities; selection and application of appropriate accounting
+and detecting frauds and other irregularities; selection and application of appropriate accounting policies;

-policies; making judgments and estimates that are reasonable and prudent; design, implementation and
+making judgments and estimates that are reasonable and prudent; design, implementation and maintenance of

-maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy
+adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness

 In preparing the financial statements, Management is responsible for assessing the Company’s ability to